vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    See "setLogRecordFactory()" for more information about the how the factory is called.

-logging.debug(msg, *args, **kwargs)
+logging.debug(msg, 	- args, **kwargs)

    Logs a message with level "DEBUG" on the root logger.
-The *msg* is the message format string, and the *args* are the arguments which are merged into *msg* using the string formatting operator.
+The 	- msg* is the message format string, and the 	- args* are the arguments which are merged into 	- msg* using the string formatting operator.
 (Note that this means that you can use keywords in the format string, together with a single dictionary argument.)

-   There are three keyword arguments in *kwargs* which are inspected:
+   There are three keyword arguments in 	- kwargs* which are inspected:
-   *exc_info* which, if it does not evaluate as false, causes exception information to be added to the logging message.
+   	- exc_info* which, if it does not evaluate as false, causes exception information to be added to the logging message.
 If an exception tuple (in the format returned by "sys.exc_info()") or an exception instance is provided, it is used; otherwise, "sys.exc_info()" is called to get the exception information.

-   The second optional keyword argument is *stack_info*, which defaults to "False".
+   The second optional keyword argument is 	- stack_info*, which defaults to "False".
 If true, stack information is added to the logging message, including the actual logging call.
-Note that this is not the same stack information as that displayed through specifying *exc_info*: The former is stack frames from the bottom of the stack up to the logging call in the current thread, whereas the latter is information about stack frames which have been unwound, following an exception, while searching for exception handlers.
+Note that this is not the same stack information as that displayed through specifying 	- exc_info*: The former is stack frames from the bottom of the stack up to the logging call in the current thread, whereas the latter is information about stack frames which have been unwound, following an exception, while searching for exception handlers.

-   You can specify *stack_info* independently of *exc_info*, e.g. to
+   You can specify 	- stack_info* independently of *exc_info*, e.g. to
    just show how you got to a certain point in your code, even when no exceptions were raised.
 The stack frames are printed following a header line which says: